 Over the years, hundreds of women have shared in Daughters of Promise magazine.
-In fact, about 60% of each issue is contributed by guest authors.
 We consider it a great privilege to offer a place where women can share their hearts while developing their voices through the creative process.

 Each quarter, we accept writing pitches for the upcoming issue.
 If you want to be notified about writing opportunities, sign up using the form on the left.
 Otherwise, keep an eye on our social media and website to hear when writing pitches open.